Nonlinear shallow-water waves with vertical odd viscosity: Nonlinear computations

 The difference in these systems highlights that, while the same interface displacements are recovered via the relation $B=\nu^2$ for the weakly nonlinear theories discussed in Section~\ref{section:wnl} (since for weakly nonlinear theory both enter only as a correction to the linear dispersion), differences appear in the nonlinear terms of order $O(\mu^2 \epsilon)$.

 Solitary plane waves in the system with $f=0$ are approximated at small amplitudes by the KdV equation~\eqref{eq:KdV}, with an explicit form for the solitary wave given by~\eqref{eq:KDV_sol}.
 The KdV equation predicts solitary waves of elevation when $\nu<\nu^*=1/\sqrt{3}$, and of depression when $\nu>\nu^*$.
-We find this is in agreement with fully nonlinear computations, as presented in Figure~\ref{fig:FNsoln}.
-In panel $(a)$, two branches of fully nonlinear solitary waves are shown by solid black curves in speed-amplitude parameter space.
+We find this is in agreement with the strongly nonlinear solutions, as presented in Figure~\ref{fig:FNsoln}.
+In panel $(a)$, two branches of stronly nonlinear solitary waves are shown by solid black curves in speed-amplitude parameter space.
 Here, we choose the amplitude parameter to be the interface perturbation at $x=0$, given by

 We plot one elevation branch with $\nu=0.25$, and one depression branch with $\nu=1$.
 These branches bifurcate from the long-wave speed $c=1$, and are found in the gap of the linear spectrum in Figure~\ref{fig:disprel}$(a)$.
-The branches are compared with the KdV prediction, shown by the dashed curves in Figure~\ref{fig:FNsoln}, which are in good agreement for small amplitudes.
-As expected, as the amplitude increases, the weakly and fully nonlinear systems deviate.
+The branches are compared with the KdV prediction, shown by the dashed curves in Figure~\ref{fig:FNsoln}.
 Solutions indicated by crosses and circles in Figure~\ref{fig:FNsoln}$(a)$ are plotted in the respective panels of Figure~\ref{fig:FNsoln}$(b)$--$(e)$.
 The dashed and solid curves correspond to KdV and Serre solutions respectively.
-Along the depression branch, the KdV solutions can have amplitudes which exceed the depth of the fluid, and are hence no longer physical.
-The code for the Serre equation, on the other hand, becomes stiff for larger amplitudes.
-Solution $(e)$ is as far as the code can compute solitary waves while satisfying the convergence criterion.
+As expected, the KdV theory correctly describes the bifurcation at zero amplitude, but performs quantitatively worse at larger amplitudes.
+To measure errors we compare the integral value $M$ defined by